 Supervisor time is typically non-billable, so you want to make sure it gets used productively.
 For sites that do bill for supervisor time, management software helps ensure that your team hits locations the right number of times during a billing period.

 Guard management software helps improve accountability for those who have access to a company vehicle.
-Your software can help track pre- and post-shift inspections to make sure that any damage to the vehicle is documented and accounted for.
+Your software can help track pre- and post-shift mobile patrol vehicle inspections to make sure that any damage to the vehicle is documented and accounted for.

 Software can also help security companies track regular maintenance on patrol vehicles to ensure they’re getting tune ups and oil changes when needed.
 Software can even help keep track of gas purchases and optimize patrol routes to save time and money.